 The official press releases from Sernova show that many of their pilot projects are gaining traction and are getting significant funding.
 At this pace, Sernova’s stock price, which currently stands at $1.29 (September 8, 22:32 PDT), promises some healthy returns.

 Moderna Inc (NASDAQ: MRNA)

 The covid-vaccine-fame Moderna inc has become a household name since the company became a forerunner in the invention of the vaccine against the deadly pandemic.
 However, Moderna has been in the market for about 12 years now.
-MRNA dwarfs all other options on the list, and it is originally from NASDAQ, but we have listed it here because this biotech giant has an auspicious future for its investors.
+MRNA dwarfs all other options on the list, and it is originally from NASDAQ, but we have listed it here because this biotech giant has a bright future for its investors.

-Moderna has gobbled up a huge chunk of the vaccine market, and as the vaccination program expands to other countries, we expect a surge in MRNA pricing.
+Moderna has gobbled up a considerable chunk of the vaccine market, and as the vaccination program expands to other countries, we expect a surge in MRNA pricing.
 As a result, most Wall Street analysts believe that Moderna is either a strong buy or holds stock at this point.
 The EPS forecasts for 2021 also stand at a resounding $29.04.

-You can judge the magnitude of growth from the fact that MRNA recorded $4.4 Billion in revenues for the quarter at the end of 2021 Q2, a soaring figure compared to the modest $66 Million from the respective quarter of 2020.
+You can judge the magnitude of growth from the fact that MRNA recorded $4.4 Billion in revenues for the quarter at the end of 2021 Q2, a towering figure compared to the modest $66 Million from the respective quarter of 2020.

 As the market for booster shots is evolving, Moderna seems to be in a comfortable position with sustained growth and margins growing forward.
 The current share price for MRNA is $429 and has rallied by about 13% in the first week of September 2021.